kappakant/SLIM/README.md

 # Notes
 Column ["merged_info"] used for in some files, this column contained purely article text.
 Replace with column name containing article text for other datasets.

-Please refer to the DOCEMB and Capsnet github pages for their respective requirements.
+Requirements.txt lists required packages for running LEMMA scripts.
+Please refer to the github pages of DOCEMB, MisRoBÆRTa, and CapsNet respectively if testing the other models.

 ## Citation